 The only place to be in New Zealand this Labour Weekend will be in Timaru for the 100-Year celebrations.

-There will be socials to enjoy a few ales and swap stories about the bikes you’ve owned, and now own, the great events, the great south island rides.
-There will be classic and modern event s to ride in, and just kick back and have fun.
+There will be socials to enjoy a few ales and swap stories about the bikes you once owned, and now own, the great events, the great South Island rides.
+There will be classic and modern events to ride in, and just kick back and have fun.